 - Product development

-There are a number of ways that a business can implement a market penetration strategy and the most suitable one for you will depend on your organization.
-For example, a chain of coffee shops may introduce a loyalty scheme, offer special promotions or double their Facebook advertising spend.
+Here’s an Ansoff Matrix example for marketing penetration: A chain of coffee shops introduces a loyalty program, offers special promotions and doubles its Facebook advertising spending.
 By taking advantage of their existing product selection, they’re able to improve their market share, bring in new leads and retain customer loyalty.

-The second section of the Ansoff Matrix is a strategy that’s based on expanding your existing products and services into new markets.
-This could entail enticing new customers and bringing in fresh leads, or dipping your toes into different geographical locations.
+Another quadrant of the Ansoff Matrix contains a strategy based on expanding your existing products and services into new markets.
+This could entail enticing new customers and bringing in fresh leads or dipping your toes into different geographical locations.

-With the wonders of technology, market development has become increasingly easy.
-One of the core benefits of a market development strategy is taking advantage of online channels to acquire new leads and convert customers through online platforms.
-For example, a brick and mortar only store could benefit from a company website, social media, email marketing campaigns and an E-commerce store, such as Amazon.
+With a market development strategy, you also can take advantage of online channels to acquire new leads and convert customers.
+For example, a brick-and-mortar store could benefit from a company website, social media, email marketing campaigns and an ecommerce store.

 - There’s no demand for your product outside of your existing target market

 - You don’t have the data to successfully localize your products worldwide